luau-lang/luau/rfcs/property-getter-setter.md

 Rather than making read-write access the default, we could make read-only the default and add a new modifier for read-write.
 This is not backwards compatible.

 Rather than separate getter and setter types, we could have one type with a read/write annotation.
-This would re-introduce invariance, and there are programs which would no longer typecheck.
+This would re-introduce invariance, and would not allow the example program to typecheck.

+There is a trade-off here, between reporting a type error in cases like this, or inferring a type with separate getters and setters.
+Both of these introduce complexity:

+* If we report a type error, the user has to work out why this is an error, and how to fix it.
+In order to understand why it is an error, the user needs to understand subtyping and the variance rules for properties.

+* If we infer separate getters and setters, the user will be faced with types with separate getters and setters in error messages and type hover.

+This is a tricky trade-off, as we are deciding for the user how to spend their complexity budget.